lahirukawijes/RMI_Chat_Room/README.md

 3. The application need to load the class definitions for the objects.

 The RMI application have all these features, so it is called the distributed application.

+### Java RMI Example
+#### Steps
+1. Create the remote interface
+2. Provide the implementation of the remote interface
+3. Compile the implementation class and create the stub and skeleton objects using the rmic tool
+4. Start the registry service by rmiregistry tool
+5. Create and start the remote application
+6. Create and start the client application